 Financial services companies typically prefer their borrowers to have 36% DTI or lower.
 In simple terms, the less debt and more monthly income creates a better debt-to-income ratio.
 A better debt-to-income ratio is a lower percentage value, so a lower percentage value for DTI increases the chances of receiving a loan.
 If you have a DTI closer to 100%, there is a lower chance that you will make it through the underwriting process and be approved for the loan.

 Tips to Lower Debt-to-Income Ratio:

-If your DTI is higher than 36%, some lenders may be giving you dirty looks behind your back.
-There are multiple ways to lower your debt-to-income ratio; by following certain key pointers, anyone has the ability to lower their debt to income ratio.
-Let's work together and lower your DTI using these tips:
+If your DTI is higher than 36%, some lenders may be less likely to approve an application for credit.
+There are multiple ways to lower your debt-to-income ratio; by following certain key pointers, anyone has the ability to lower their debt-to-income ratio.
+Let’s work together and lower your DTI using these tips: